SMALL GROUPS & COURSES

 Lent Groups run weekly between Ash Wednesday and Holy Week each year.
 They offer an opportunity for us to go deeper in our relationship with God with others and individually in preparation for the joy of Easter.
 They are also a good way to try out being in a small group to see if you like it.

 House groups are groups of between 4 and 10 people who meet regularly for Bible discussion, prayer and fellowship on weekday evenings or during the day-time.
 House groups are places where you can discover more about the Bible with others and dig deeper into what this means for your life.
 They are also places where we pray together and support one another as well as providing opportunities to keep in touch with others during this time of pandemic.
-House groups meet either in people’s houses or online, although due to the pandemic, every group is meeting online at the moment.
+House groups meet either in people’s houses or online.

 FAITH IN LATER LIFE